SelinaMeyer/memory_experiments/rewriting_judgement_task/resources/intro_text.md

 **Revision**
 You can listen to Jonathan Majors confess to aggression against his ex in newly released audio.

 1. Does the content in the revised version accurately reflect the content of the source text?
-- [x] Yes
+:white_check_mark: Yes
-- [ ] No
+:black_square_button: No

 2. Is the language style of the revised headline appropriate?
-- [x] Yes
+:white_check_mark: Yes
-- [ ] No
+:black_square_button: No

 :black_square_button: The revision differs in tone or emotion compared to the original